Sasaki and Miyano: Anime

 The series was released on DVD and Blu-ray in Japan across 4 volumes, each volume containing 3 episodes.
 In North America, Crunchyroll released the complete season on Blu-ray on January 3, 2023.

 After the final episode, it was announced that the series would be receiving a new anime project.
-It was later revealed to be an anime film, titled Sasaki and Miyano: Sotsugyō-hen, with the main cast and staff returning from the anime series.
+It was later revealed to be an anime film, titled Sasaki and Miyano: Graduation, with the main cast and staff returning from the anime series.
 It premiered in Japan on February 17, 2023, along with an anime short adaptation of the Hirano and Kagiura spin-off manga.
+Crunchyroll licensed the film, and screenings will be held at Sakura-Con and Anime Central before premiering online.

 Episode list

+Reception

+The manga won Pixiv Comic's 10th Anniversary Special Edition Web Manga Election in May 2023.

+On August 27, 2024, Sasaki and Miyano was banned in schools under the district Brevard Public Schools in Florida due to depicting a romantic relationship between boys, as well as the book being read from right-to-left.